ZoBoRf/LearningZIL/README.md

 # Learning ZIL (by Steven Eric Meretzky (SEM)
 ### - or -
-## Everything You Always Wanted to Know About Writing Interactive Fiction But Couldnt Find Anyone Still Working Here to Ask
+## Everything You Always Wanted to Know About Writing Interactive Fiction But Couldn't Find Anyone Still Working Here to Ask

 This is a transcription of Meretzky's original document on "Learning ZIL".